vivekshiftai/kb/README.md

 - Added Minieu integration for PDF processing
 - Improved image handling and serving
 - Enhanced rules generation with safety precautions
-- Added comprehensive Docker support
 - Improved error handling and logging
+- Updated to MinerU v2.1.0 with enhanced features